sudeeprp/rapa-home/contribute.md

 ## `ExAge` Agent assisted exploration

-Are there any questions you've not asked yet?
+In any learning journey, it's worth asking: Are there any questions you've not asked yet?

-After the first phase of a learning journey, it's tempting to feel that you know it all.
+After the first phase of any learning journey, it's tempting to feel that you know it all.
 That's because you have answers to all your initial questions.
+Discover the next set of questions - It can show you the next horizon, gain deeper understanding, or at least mechanical sympathy.

+This project explores some ways of such discovery.

 ### Recognize a learner's boundaries